-CCE reached out to the write-in candidates for six elections that are not yet completed.
-If needed, runoff ballots will be launched such that the full slate of new and returning Senators can be provided before the May Senate meeting.
+CCE reached out to the write-in candidates for elections that were not yet completed.
+CCE ran runoff elections that closed on Friday, May 2.
 This info item will be updated as elections are finalized.

 Color Legend

 Red: Two years ago

 Yellow: Last year

 Green: Current year